slipstream/SlipStreamDocumentation/docs/advanced_tutorial/slipstream-defined.rst

    :width: 70%
    :align: center

-You can use SlipStream either from the Nuvla_ service maintained by SixSq or via an on-premise, private installation of SlipStream.
+You can use SlipStream from the Nuvla_ service maintained by SixSq, a **hosted** SlipStream instance, or an **on-premise** installation of SlipStream.

 .. _Nuvla: http://nuv.la